sim-1one/OpenAI-CoreIntegration/UpdateManagement/README.md

 | replace with tenant id | HTTP Module: Tenant ID | Replace with your Tenant ID |

 <h3> Important </h3>
- This LogApp and the following changes are an example of integrating SQL BPA results with OpenAI, creating an HTML report send via Email with OpenAI comment of Severity High result.
+ This LogApp and the following changes are an example of integrating UpdateManager results with OpenAI, creating a report send via Email with OpenAI comment of pending Security Update of your environment.
- You can customize them to your liking such as changing the query and/or question to  ChatGPT as well as sending the results not only via email but also to Ondrive or Storage Account for example
- Before using you must have enabled and performed SQL Best Practices Assessment.

 <h3>Deploy</h3>